raldeskrisnu/raldeskrisnu/README.md

 At my tech happyfresh, Iam a technical lead to giving a best approach and best practice to handle every feature.
 I use Golang, Java, Kotlin, Swift, Bitbucket Pipelines, Sentry and Jenkins.

-💞️ I’m looking to collaborate on mobile development and web 3.0 projects.
+💞️ I’m looking to collaborate on mobile development, backend and web 3.0 projects.

 📫 How to reach me - raldeskrisnu@gmail.com

+:love_you_gesture: Sometimes code the other things to make a fun and new knowledge

 ## 🖥 Skills and tech stack :
 ### Mobile Stack